Spinach Soup, photographed by Gina Marraccini

 Milly’s Mercantile

-Milly’s is located inside the farmstand building.
-You’ll find local farm goods, pantry staples, heirloom beans, organic spices, seeds, books and handcrafted products, Camina bread, Real Pie Company pies, homemade soup and more from our Farmstand Kitchen and beautiful floral wreaths from Full Belly Farm.
-We offer earth friendly products including Beeswrap, safe garden products, compost buckets, wool dryer balls and reusable straws.
+We’ve curated a delicious collection of local farm goods, pantry staples and handcrafted products, Camina bread, Real Pie Company pies, homemade soup by the quart from our Farmstand Kitchen.
 We are proud to feature the creations of local artisans.
-Check out the local, unique and practical gifts we offer in Milly’s Mercantile.
-Open 8:30 am – 1:00 pm, or shop online Tuesday 5:00 pm – Thursday 9:00 am for drive thru pick up on Saturday.
+Check out the local, unique artisan products and practical gifts we offer in Milly’s Mercantile.
+Open 8:30 am-1pm.

 Phoebe’s Tea & Snack Bar